openharmony/docs/en/application-dev/quick-start/arkts-localstorage.md

   build() {
     Column() {
       Text(`incr @LocalStorageLink variable`)
-        // Clicking incr @LocalStorageLink variable increases the value of this.storLink by 1.
+        // Clicking incr @LocalStorageLink variable increases the value of this.storageLink by 1.
 The change is synchronized back to the storage.
 The global variable linkToPropA also changes.

         .onClick(() => this.storLink += 1)